-As in June 19, 1950, there was a rather heavy earthquake.
-With probably bad consequences for the two monuments, two technicians (Kadim and Mirun) from the Prambanan office were ordered to make a survey on the spot for any damages.
-It turned out to be, as it was expected: the monuments in both places had strong damages.

-The severe damage of Sendang Duwur was on the part of its gates whose wings were mostly broken.
-The stones had turned loose so that the pillars of the gates were leaning over and the doors could not be properly closed.
-Many of the pseudo-temples (candi-laras) were destroyed, and the mosque did not escape the consequences of the earthquake either.
+As on June 19, 1950, there was a rather massive earthquake.
+With probably bad consequences for the two monuments, two technicians (Kadim and Mirun) from the Prambanan office were ordered to survey on the spot for any damages.
+It turned out to be, as it expected: the monuments in both places had heavy damages.
+The severe damage of Sendang Duwur was on the part of its gates whose wings mostly broke.
+The stones had turned loose so that the pillars of the gates were leaning over and the doors could not close properly.
+Many of the pseudo-temples (candi-laras) destroyed, and the mosque did not escape the consequences of the earthquake either.
 The four corners of the wall showed cracks, including the mihrab wall.
 After this accident, no steps were taken to undertake a restoration.
-It might be caused by the shortage of manpower in the Archaeological Service, because all manpower happened to be employed in the restoration of the Prambanan complex in those years.
+It might be caused by the shortage of workforce in the Archaeological Service because all workforces happened to employ in the restoration of the Prambanan complex in those years.

-The sad condition of the Sendang Duwur monument was the same when I (Uka Tjandrasasmita) visited this site to undertake research on July 13, 1959.
-As we were working in the Archaeological Service, we proposed that steps of the restoration should be soon taken to prevent the monument from further destruction, especially as regards the winged gate on the compound north of the mosque.
+The sad condition of the Sendang Duwur monument was the same when I (Uka Tjandrasasmita) visited this site to research on July 13, 1959.
+As we were working in the Archaeological Service, we proposed that steps of the restoration should soon take to prevent the monument from further destruction, especially as regards the winged gate on the compound north of the mosque.
 In 2004, Hee Sook Lee-Niinioja, who was doing her PhD at the Oxford Brookes University, UK, on "the continuity of pre-Islamic motifs in Javanese mosques, Indonesia", visited Sendang Duwur for collecting data.
-Surprisingly, she proposed an idea of publishing the new format of my previous book, "Islamic Antiquities of Sendang Duwurr".
-Based on her finding on syncretic ornaments from the monument, I named this book, "Islamic Monument of Sendang Duwur: Reflection of Cultural Tolerance", as cultural heritage can enrich the meaning and beauty of Sendang Duwur.
+Surprisingly, she proposed an idea of publishing the new format of my previous book, Islamic Antiquities of Sendang Duwur (1984).
+Based on her finding on syncretic ornaments from the monument, I named this book, Islamic Monument of Sendang Duwur: Reflection of Cultural Tolerance as cultural heritage can enrich the meaning and beauty of Sendang Duwur.